sangh/LaserShow/README.md

 At this point a socket should be open that could spit things to `netcat`.
-Now there could be multiple hosts defined in the header, if there are then each will be connected to (assuming there is `netcat` or something listening) and every command will go to all of them.
-The actual sockets are held open in another thread that reads from a queue.  that means that there is no practical way to know if a packet was sent (if knowing this is useful I can change it so that each send waits for the ack, but this'll throw off timing, see Socket Considerations below).
+Now there could be multiple hosts defined in the header, if there are then each will be connected to (assuming there is `netcat` or something listening).
+The actual sockets are held open in another thread (one for each unique host/port) that reads from a queue.  that means that there is no practical way to know if a packet was sent (if knowing this is useful I can change it so that each send waits for the ack, but this'll throw off timing, see Socket Considerations below).

-If any of the connections fail, all will be closed, the queue dumped and all will then be re-connected to.
+If any of the connections fail, it (but not the others) will be closed, the queue dumped and then be re-connected to.

 In order to send a command you need to know the ID~s of things, to see what peripherals are known use the function `plist()`, or just look at the